 Will my home cooler and ice work to store the ice cream if I pick it up?

-We use dry ice to maintain the cooler(s) at or around 0 degrees, and in some cases to make the cooler(s) colder to the stop ice cream from tempering further. *Note dry ice can be dangerous in two very different ways: 1 – dry ice is -109 degrees Fahrenheit and can burn skin in as few as three seconds upon direct contact.
-2 – dry ice sublimates and in so doing “consumes” oxygen the danger is a person could suffocate in a closed environment like a walk in freezer or refrigerator full of lots of dry ice.
+When you are transporting or serving your ice cream for long periods of time.
+We do not sell dry ice, but you are free to purchase dry ice at your local dry ice vendor and bring dry ice to transport your ice cream to its destination. *Note dry ice can be dangerous in two very different ways: 1 – dry ice is -109 degrees Fahrenheit and can burn skin in as few as three seconds upon direct contact.
+2 – dry ice sublimates and in so doing “consumes” oxygen the danger is a person could suffocate in a closed environment like a walk-in freezer or refrigerator full of lots of dry ice.

 Will the ice cream tubs fit in my home freezer?